ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 ## FSA Match Simulation

-We assumed an elimination match system with 24 teams in the elimination stage of the tournament.
+We assumed a tournament match system with 24 teams (including Rarita) at the elimination stage of the tournament.

 To calculate probabilties of fulfilling the objectives of Top 10 in 5 years and winning the FSA Championships in 10 years, we run 1000